Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Leslie Mazzara was a South Carolina native and former beauty queen (Miss Williamston) who had moved to Napa Valley just that year to be closer to her mother.
 She worked at a winery in nearby Rutherford.
 She was described by friends and family as having a bubbly personality, someone who could elevate the mood of everyone around her.

-During the summer of 2004, Leslie moved in with Adriane Insogna and Lauren Meanza who rented a house on Dorset Street and needed a third roommate to split the rent.
+During the summer of 2004, Leslie moved in with Adriane Insogna and Lauren Meanza.
+They rented a house on Dorset Street and needed a third roommate to split the rent.

 An avid volleyball player, Adriane was a fiercely competitive woman who was no stranger to close calls with death – at 16 she’d nearly died in a car collision.
 The accident left her with short-term memory loss and difficulty reading.
 Despite this, her driven-nature eventually landed her a college scholarship.
 She became a civil engineer and got a job with the Napa Sanitation District after graduation.

 It was at this job where she met Lily Prudhomme.
 The two women became close friends.
-Lily, along with her fiance Eric Copple, had spent evenings hanging out at Adriane’s shared home.
+Lily, along with her fiancé Eric Copple, had spent several evenings hanging out at Adriane’s home.

 After the murders, police and forensic investigators painstakingly combed the scene for evidence.
 And for the next 11 months, they interviewed over 1300 people and collected 218 DNA samples, determined to solve this crime.